qq775193759/3D-CariGAN/README.md

 # 3D-CariGAN: An End-to-End Solution to 3D Caricature Generation from Normal Face Photos

-This repository contains the source code and dataset for the paper 3D-CariGAN: An End-to-End Solution to 3D Caricature Generation from Normal Face Photos by [Yong-Jin Liu](https://cg.cs.tsinghua.edu.cn/people/~Yongjin/Yongjin.htm), [Yu-Kun
+This repository contains the source code and dataset for the paper 3D-CariGAN: An End-to-End Solution to 3D Caricature Generation from Normal Face Photos by Zipeng Ye, Mengfei Xia, Yanan Sun, Ran Yi, Minjing Yu, [Juyong Zhang](http://staff.ustc.edu.cn/~juyong/), [Yu-Kun
-Lai](http://users.cs.cf.ac.uk/Yukun.Lai/) and [Juyong Zhang](http://staff.ustc.edu.cn/~juyong/), which is accepted by IEEE Transactions on Visualization and Computer Graphics (TVCG).
+Lai](http://users.cs.cf.ac.uk/Yukun.Lai/) and [Yong-Jin Liu](https://cg.cs.tsinghua.edu.cn/people/~Yongjin/Yongjin.htm), which is accepted by IEEE Transactions on Visualization and Computer Graphics (TVCG).

 This repository contains two parts: dataset and source code.